Skip navigation

 • 7

-Close or cover the pâté and place it in the fridge for a few hours to set thoroughly.
+Close or cover the pâté and refrigerate for a few hours to set thoroughly.
 Only then will the taste and consistency be perfect.

 Kuchařka pro dceru